ekneale/cobraa/README.md

    where rate factor is a reduction/increase applied where we can justify simulating fewer/more than the number of events in that time period (e.g. where there are many events or very high trigger efficiency).

-Macros are found in the watch-core/mac directory.
+Macros are found in the cobraa/mac directory.

 **Job generation**

 Cobraa produces jobs/scripts for the following types of events by default:

-Hartlepool cores (called 'big' and 'small', which relates to the currently reported power output)
+Hartlepool cores (called 'hartlepool_1' and 'hartlepool_2')

+Heysham cores - ('heysham_full' 4-core signal and 'heysham_2' 2-core signal)

+Torness cores ('torness_full')

+More distant reactor cores ('gravelines_full','sizewell_B','hinkley_C') for risk mitigation study

-Reactor background from more distant reactors at Boulby (boulby_world)
+Reactor background from more distant reactors at Boulby (boulby_worldbg).

 Geoneutrino background at Boulby (boulby_geo)